 I have launched a Social Velocity channel on YouTube, and I plan to add additional videos and even video blog posts in the coming months.
 I encourage you to check it out and subscribe to the channel if you are interested.

 As summer winds down, I’m starting to plan the fall lineup of Social Velocity webinars, but I need your help.
 I started offering monthly webinars a little over a year ago and have been amazed by their popularity.
 Several of the webinars sold out and had to be repeated.
-And all of our past webinars are available 24-7 as recorded webinars (you can see the whole list here).
+And all of our past webinars are recorded and available 24-7 as on demand webinars (you can see the whole list here).